reqT/reqT.github.io/src/index.md

 ## What is reqT?

-**reqT** is an open source requirements engineering tool for software developers and learners, available as a desktop application and a Scala library.
-With reqT you can specify requirements using a flexible requirements modelling language called **reqT-lang** with essential requirements engineering concepts, giving structure to natural language requirements, while enabling analysis, visualization and automation.
+**reqT** is a *flexible* and *scalable* open source **requirements engineering tool** for software developers and learners, available as a desktop application and a Scala library.

+With reqT you can specify requirements using a simple requirements modelling language called **reqT-lang** with essential requirements engineering concepts, giving structure to natural language requirements, while enabling analysis, visualization and automation.

 The reqT-lang syntax is a small subset of [Markdown](https://en.wikipedia.org/wiki/Markdown) using bullet lists with indentation and special keywords, to express textual requirements models by connecting <span class="EntType">*entities*</span> via <span class="RelType">*relations*</span> to <span class="StrAttrType">*attributes*</span>, as in this example: